VacheDesNeiges/Jellyfish-Idle/Ideas.md

 refine glass into crystal glass ? will require lead

 Depth formula : log_n(t) with n being the number of the depth in order of unlock (starts at log 2) ?

+Focus -> Insight -> Menu with "spells" -> Thunder Strike that turns sand to glass -> Glass tower that increases max Insight and rate + glass nest

+ -> Metalic nodes to get lead.
+Manifying Glass to melt things